 Ensuring the product readiness from user's perspective not only delivers confidence in the system but also helps in assessing user's needs and expectations, which may be used to improve or upgrade the quality of the product before its market release.
-User acceptance testing methodology comprises of two of the essential testing types to carry out in-house testing and off-site testing of the developed system; alpha testing and beta testing.

 This group is independent of designing team.
-The main intent behind alpha testing is to emulate the real-user environment, through black-box and white-box testing approach.
+The main intent behind alpha testing is to emulate the real-user environment, through black-box testing and white-box testing approach.

-Phases of Alpha Testing
+Alpha Testing Phases

-- In second phase, developer's tested software is being handed or passed over to testing/QA team for additional testing of the application against user's needs and requirements in the real-environment.
+Testing of Application by Testers: In second phase, developer's tested software is being handed or passed over to testing/QA team for additional testing of the application against user's needs and requirements in the real-environment.

 When to Perform Alpha Testing?